dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentTableEquals()`

-Check if Eloquent model table equals to the specified value:
+Check if an Eloquent model table equals to the specified value:

 ```php
 $this->assertEloquentTableEquals(User::class, 'users');